-on July 20, 2009 at 01:50 PM EST
+Posted byon July 20, 2009 at 01:50 PM EST

 Our upcoming release of the mid-session review (MSR) in August has sparked some speculation.
 But any speculation about timing games ignores recent history.

 In transition years when the presidency changes parties, the full budget and the mid-session review are released later than non-transition years.
 In our case, we released the full budget in early May and the mid-session review is on track for release in mid-August.

 This is right in line with recent past practice.
 In the first year of President George W. Bush’s administration, the mid-session review was issued on August 22.
 In President Clinton’s first year in office, the MSR wasn’t released until September 1.